Replenio Help Center

 FIFO No Yes (Pro plan)

-Landed cost No Yes (Pro plan)
+Landed cost (on/off per order) No Yes (Pro plan)

 Cost history No Yes (all receiving records)